-Business continuity and disaster recovery (BCDR) are closely related practices that describe an organization's preparation for unforeseen risks to continued operations.
+Business continuity (BC) and disaster recovery (DR) are closely related practices that support an organization's ability to remain operational after an adverse event.

-BCDR professionals can help an organization and its employees achieve resiliency.
-Developing a strategy is a complex process that requires research and analysis, including conducting a business impact analysis (BIA) and a risk analysis, and developing BCDR plans, tests, exercises and training.
+A holistic BCDR approach requires thorough planning and preparation.
+BCDR professionals can help an organization create a strategy for achieving resiliency.
+Developing such a strategy is a complex process that involves conducting a business impact analysis (BIA) and risk analysis as well as developing BCDR plans, tests, exercises and training.

-Plans also provide information such as employee contact lists, emergency contact lists, vendor lists, instructions for performing tests, equipment lists, and technical diagrams of systems and networks.
+Planning documents, the cornerstone of an effective BCDR strategy, also help with resource management, providing information such as employee contact lists, emergency contact lists, vendor lists, instructions for performing tests, equipment lists, and technical diagrams of systems and networks.

-- The plan provides a single source of key contact information; and
+- The plan provides a single source of key contact information.

 - The plan serves as a reference document for use in product planning and design, service design and delivery, and other activities.